-The Centre’s 2020 symposium will be hosted by Linklaters in London, on Thursday March 26.
+The Esop Centre’s fourth British Isles share schemes symposium will be hosted by Linklaters at its London offices on Thursday March 26 2020.

 The programme will be divided into three sections:

-Please see the outline programme for further details.
+Please see the event brochure for draft programme and further details.

 delegates from plan issuer companies will be admitted free of charge.

 All attendance fees quoted above are subject to UK VAT rates

 A buffet lunch will be provided and participants will be invited to a drinks reception following the symposium.
 The Centre thanks Linklaters for hosting the 2020 British Isles symposium.

 To reserve your place at the symposium please contact the team at email@example.com or call +44 (0)207 239 4971

 All bookings are subject to our terms and conditions.